Lisa Vanderpump Posts Rare Throwback With Husband Ken Todd As They Celebrate 13,505 Days Of Marriage

 Lisa Vanderpump is counting down the days of her marriage to Ken Todd.
 The former Real Housewives of Beverly Hills star posted a rare throwback photo from her wedding day in which she tallied the number of days she has been married to the wealthy businessman.

-In the photo posted to Instagram, the newlywed bride and groom, who married on Aug.
-28, 1982, are being escorted by a white dog in a top hat.
-Lisa is wearing a white wedding gown and a long veil attached to a flower crown as she holds a white bouquet of flowers, while her tuxedoed husband sports the same longish hairstyle has today.
+In the photo posted to Instagram, the newlywed bride and groom, who married on August 28, 1982, are being escorted by a white dog in a top hat.
+Lisa is wearing a white wedding gown and a long veil attached to a flower crown as she holds a white bouquet of flowers.
+Meanwhile, her tuxedoed husband sports the same longish hairstyle he has today.
 Ken also wears a red rose on his lapel.

-The post received more than 180,000 likes a list of comments from fans and famous friends, including some of Lisa Vanderpump’s former Real Housewives of Beverly Hills co-stars.
+The post received more than 180,000 likes and a list of comments from fans and famous friends, including some of Lisa Vanderpump’s former Real Housewives of Beverly Hills co-stars.

 Camille Grammer, one of the only Real Housewives of Beverly Hills veterans who has maintained a friendship with Lisa amid last season’s Puppy Gate drama, wrote, “Congrats to you both.”